About the Author

 Most days you’ll find me doing ordinary things — making morning coffee, walking the dog, writing, getting some exercise, attending to tasks, and dealing with the same small frustrations and quiet joys that come with being human.

-The reflections shared here grow out of those everyday moments, not from a meditation cushion, hallowed halls, or a life without its hiccups.
+The reflections shared here grow out of those everyday moments, not from a meditation cushion, hallowed halls, or a life without its hardship.

 An Ongoing Body of Work